robinkarim/Production-Book/docs/ini/cirrent-agent.rst

 	sudo dpkg -i CIRRENT™-agent_2.0.4-ini+deb10u3_armhf.deb

-⚠️ some errors may be reported by dpkg.
-You can safely ignore these errors.
-See output:
+Some errors may be reported by dpkg.
+You can safely ignore these errors, which will be similar to the following output:

 ::